Citation, DOI, disclosures and article data

 It has a reported incidence of ~1:4000-5000 live female births.

 Clinical presentation is characterised by primary amenorrhoea, with normal hormonal levels guaranteed by fully functional gonads.
-At times cyclic pelvic pain may be present in the post-puberal period due to accumulation of haemorrhagic material within uterine buds with a functioning endometrium.
+At times cyclic pelvic pain may be present in the post-puberal period due to an accumulation of haemorrhagic material within uterine buds with a functioning endometrium.

 The anomaly is thought to arise during embryogenesis, with arrested development of the paramesonephric ducts at ~7 weeks after fertilisation.

 The MRKH syndrome is generally characterised by normal external genitalia and absence or reduced development of the uterus and upper two-thirds of the vagina.

 The fallopian tubes, uterus, cervix and upper ¾ of vagina develop from Müllerian ducts between the 8th-12th gestational week.
 A developmental defect occurring at this stage leads to agenesis of Müllerian structures.
 The development of kidneys, ureter, and bladder occurs concomitantly at around 6th-12th week of gestation.
-Presence of residual components such as a blind vaginal pouch and a rudimentary anlagen of the uterus (non-functioning myometrial tissue), which are noted in significant proportion of patients.
+The presence of residual components such as a blind vaginal pouch and a rudimentary uterus (non-functioning myometrial tissue), which are noted in significant proportion of patients.

-The syndrome is often associated with alterations of the urinary or skeletal system which include:
+The syndrome is often associated with alterations in the urinary or skeletal system which include:

 - vertebral anomalies: may be present in ~10% of cases

-- renal anomalies: such as renal agenesis, ectopic kidney, fused kidney, renal hypoplasia, and horseshoe kidney may seen in 30-40% of MRKH patients 4.
+- renal anomalies: such as renal agenesis, ectopic kidney, fused kidney, renal hypoplasia, and horseshoe kidney may be seen in 30-40% of MRKH patients 4